Japanese Ways to Combat the Cold

 Beat The Winter Chills!

-To avoid catching a cold this winter, measures to counter Japan’s very dry, cold winter air can help; things like humidifiers, regular gargling and these days most importantly, medical face masks.
+To avoid catching a cold this season, measures to counter Japan’s very dry, cold winter air can help; things like humidifiers and regular gargling, and most importantly, staying warm!

-As winter deepens, here are a few simple ideas borrowed from the Japanese to incorporate into your daily habits to help protect you from the cold:
+As the weather gets cooler, here are a few simple ideas borrowed from the Japanese to incorporate into your daily habits to help protect you from the cold:

 Ginger

-The age-old quick fix when feeling chilly is ginger, which has been known widely since ancient times for its ability to aid blood circulation and warm the body.
+As we’ve covered in our article about all-natural Japanese remedies to fight and prevent colds, ginger is the age-old quick fix when feeling chilly.
+It has been known widely since ancient times for its ability to aid blood circulation and warm the body.

 Root Vegetables